Create-Technology-S4/.github/profile/README.md

 #### Week 4

-When thinking about the relationship between humans and technology, the only practical way a someone can interact with a computer is via the typical mouse and keyboard.
+When thinking about the relationship between humans and technology, the only practical way someone can interact with a computer is via the typical mouse and keyboard.
 I was thinking whether this would always be the case.
 What if we removed the mouse or keyboard?
 What would be another peripheral that can be used instead, a camera?
 I wanted to explore this a bit more in my personal project and built an analog controller that (partially) removes the need to use a mouse to play in the game Minecraft.

 #